hyperledger-labs/splice/cluster/README.md

 1. Wait until all our apps have fully caught up.
    For a good margin of safety, the last "Ingested transaction" log entry for each app should be >10 minutes old.
    It's probably easiest to check this via the [GCE Log Explorer](#gce-log-explorer).
-1. Backup our SVs and validators: `cncluster backup_nodes sv-1 sv-2 sv-3 sv-4 sv validator1 splitwell validator`.
+1. Backup our SVs and validators: `cncluster backup_nodes sv-1 sv-2 sv-3 sv-4 validator1 splitwell`.
    This processes the nodes list sequentially and can be very slow.
-   Consider running multiple `cncluster backup_noces X Y Z` invocations in parallel.
+   Consider running multiple `cncluster backup_nodes X Y Z` invocations in parallel.
    Note that our tooling currently doesn't support backing up our runbook nodes.
    If they break we need to redeploy them with empty state.
 1. Note (or take a screenshot of) the amulet balance of one of our SVs.
 (For post-migration [sanity check](#new-domain-readiness-checks).)